“If you write for yourself, you’ll always have an audience.” -Bruce Springsteen

 If you think the story should be told, whether it’s yours, your Mom’s, or your imaginary friend Rupert’s, you are the only person in the world capable of telling it in the way you have it in your mind.
 Fiction, non-fiction, memoir, fantasy, a play, a novella, a blog, first person, third, a third person fantasy novella about Smurf memoirs, who cares?
 Form is a distraction.
 Certainly at first, and maybe always.

-So what if it’s not original.
+So what if your idea is not original.
 The last 2000 years of literature is mostly borrowed from Sophocles and his buddies, or Shakespeare, or the ancient myths.
 It’s clear the telling of the tale can be more potent than the tale itself.
 And for those ignorant of the books you’ve read, your story, however trite to you, might just blow their mind.

 Don’t pester others for validation before you’ve written a word.
 Instead ask them to support your excitement and passion, for they can do that no matter how little sense your idea makes to them.
 Feedback?
 Sure.
 But feedback on an idea is mostly worthless.
 What confirmation do you need, or could you possibly get, for your own interest in an idea?